Dev: About Conditional Elements

 Developer Notes — For administrator Eyes Only

 This element gives WordPress administrators convenient access to these Developer Notes.
-Its contents include the brown background.
-This brown bar appears above the footer on the Member Home page only when a WordPress administrator is logged in on a large-screen device.
+The brown bar above appears before the footer on the Member Home page only when a WordPress administrator is logged in on a large-screen device.

 Please Log In

-This element appears on all pages in the member-only area of the website whenever a user who is not logged in tries to open a member-only page.
-Its white background is displayed as light grey here.
-Pages in the public area of the website are exempted from this element, as explained in the page How to Suppress the Please Log In Message.
+This message above appears whenever a user who is not logged in tries to open a member-only page.
+Its white background is displayed as light grey above.
+How the conditional element works and how to adjust it after adding a new page to the website is explained in the page How to Suppress the Please Log In Message.

-Note: This element does not give complete protection to member-only pages.
+Note: This element does not ensure complete login security.
 Users can scroll down to see the page contents but cannot access the Member Menu without logging in.

 The Waitlist is Open